24 Day Perth to Darwin Tour

 - Dinner

-It might be hard to imagine these days, but Windjana Gorge was once an underwater reef.
+Today we head to Windjana Gorge, once an underwater reef just 350 million years ago.
 During the wet season a river flows all the way through it, but during the dry it’s really more a series of ponds and billabongs.
-We’ll set out on a bit of an explore, hopefully spotting a freshwater crocodile or two.
-The western Kimberley region is full of endless stunning gorges that have to be explored and this afternoon is no exception.
-After Lunch we adventure to Bell Gorge home to a stunning cascade ofwater flowing from the previous wet season rains that fall in the King Leoplold Ranges.
-We enjoy an afternoon swim in the large plunge pool before making our way back to camp.
+Set out on a bit of an explore, hopefully spotting a freshwater crocodile or two.
+The Western Kimberley region is full of endless stunning gorges that have to be explored and this afternoon is no exception.
+Bell Gorge (if open) is home to a stunning cascade of water flowing from the previous wet season rains that fall in the King Leopold Ranges.
+We enjoy an afternoon swim in the large plunge pool before making our way to camp along the Gibb River Road.

 Accommodation